PsyTeachR/stat-models-v1/docs/03-multiple-regression.md

 **Multicollinearity and its discontents**

-In discussions about multiple regression you may hear concerns expressed about "multicollinearity", which is a fancy way of referring to the existence of intercorrelations between the predictor variables.
+In discussions about multiple regression you may hear concerns expressed about "multicollinearity", which is a fancy way of referring to the existence of intercorrelations among the predictor variables.
 This is only a potential problem insofar as it potentially affects the interpretation of the effects of individual predictor variables.
 When predictor variables are correlated, $\beta$ values can change depending upon which predictors are included or excluded from the model, sometimes even changing signs.
 The key things to keep in mind about this are:

 - correlated predictors are probably unavoidable in observational studies;
-- it is not an assumption underlying regression that your predictors have to be independent (in other words, findingcorrelations amongst your predictors does not invalidate your model);
+- regression does *not* assume that your predictor variables are independent from one another (in other words, finding correlations amongst your predictors is not itself a reason to question your model);
 - when strong correlations are present, use caution in interpreting individual regression coefficients;
 - there is no known "remedy" for it, nor is it clear that any such remedy is desireable, and many so-called remedies do more harm than good.